Tom Morello: The Nightwatchman (2003–present)

 Morello writes and performs folk music under the alias the Nightwatchman.
-He has explained:

-"The Nightwatchman is my political folk alter ego.
-I've been writing these songs and playing them at open mic nights with friends for some time.
-This is the first time I've toured with it.
-When I play open mic nights, it's announced as The Nightwatchman.
-There will be kids there who are fans of my electric guitar playing, and you see them there scratching their heads.

-But it's something that I enjoy doing.
-I look at it more as an extension of my politics.
-Then again, some of the songs are not explicitly political.
-It really helped me grow as an artist and songwriter.
-Once you prick the vein you never know what is going to come out.
-You could aim for all union songs and you find yourself in other territory."

 In November 2003 the Nightwatchman joined artists Billy Bragg, Lester Chambers of the Chambers Brothers, Steve Earle, Jill Sobule, Boots Riley of the Coup and Mike Mills of R.E.M. on the Tell Us the Truth Tour.
 The thirteen-city tour was supported by unions, environmental and media reform groups including Common Cause, Free Press and A.F.L.-C.I.O. with the ultimate goal of "informing music fans, and exposing and challenging the failures of the major media outlets in the United States."
+Morello explained:

-Morello explained: Media consolidation needs smashing and globalization needs unmasking.
+Media consolidation needs smashing and globalization needs unmasking.
 When presidents and politicians lie, it is the job of the press to expose those lies.
 When the press fails, the gangstas come out from hiding.
 The lie becomes the law.
 The point of the Tell Us the Truth Tour is to help others make connections, and to show them that activism can change the policies of this country.